fesli3/apexkvm/README.md

            + libmemflow_qemu.so
            + libmemflow_win32.so

-and added script install_memflow.sh too install memflow-kvm & memflow-qemu at https://github.com/albatror/memflow (DONT FORGET TO UPDATE WITH YOUR PATH)
+Added script install_memflow.sh to install memflow-kvm & memflow-qemu at https://github.com/albatror/memflow (DONT FORGET TO UPDATE WITH YOUR PATH IN THE SCRIPT AT # Export PATH to ensure all commands are found) & # Define variables)

 Working on Windows 10 20H1 (only)
 1920/1080 (default)
 2560/1440 (need to be changed manually)